semgrep/semgrep-docs/docs/semgrep-app/findings.md

 | **Rules**        | Filter by rules or rulesets that are included in your Rule Board.
 More than one rule can be selected for filtering. |
 | **Rulesets**     | Filter by name of the ruleset where rules that matched the code belong.
 More than one rule or ruleset can be selected for filtering. |

-You can also filter for findings reported from specific time periods or group findings by rule.
+You can also filter for findings reported from specific time periods.
 See [Displaying findings reported in a specific time](/semgrep-app/findings/#displaying-findings-reported-in-a-specific-time).

 To filter through findings: